Copyright (C) 2015-2021 Regents of the University of California

 from toil.lib.memoize import memoize

-from toil.lib.retry import retry
+from toil.lib.retry import retry as retry

 from toil.version import currentCommit